 Q Quest tion Response 15 i) ii) iii) What are your views on the 2 broad options to enable the reporting of gross export metered data?
 Would you have the data available required for Option B (both CMP264 and CMP265) for both new contracts and existing contracts where a customer may be partially exempt?
 Do you believe you can implement the proposed changes by the respective implementation dates?
-What are the pros and cons of the 2 proposals that ELEXON are considering to implement this (P348 for CMP265/ P349 for We have concerns about the implementation of both CMP264 and CMP265 because they introduce subcategories of embedded generation (e.g. new/existing and CM/non-CM) that may prove difficult to capture in industry codes.
+What are the pros and cons of the 2 proposals that ELEXON are considering to implement this (P348 for CMP265/ P349 for CMP264)?
+We have concerns about the implementation of both CMP264 and CMP265 because they introduce subcategories of embedded generation (e.g. new/existing and CM/non-CM) that may prove difficult to capture in industry codes.
 We favour a CUSC modification based around identifying embedded generation "exports" and establishing corresponding export tariffs for each GSP group that ensure effective competition between embedded and transmission connected generation.
 This has been mooted by Centrica as a potential alternative in the Workgroup Consultation report) and may also simplify the BSC modification requirements.
-16 / com impac TNUo cMP264)?
-The work of the consumer of changing the demand of the consumer of changing the demand of the consumer of the consum 17 locati comp shoul embe Origir comp ou feel that both the onal and residual onent of the demand TNUoS d be removed as an dded benefit (as CMP264 nal) or just the residual onent (as CMP265 Original) me other method?
+16 / com impac TNUo ou have any further evidence ments on the consumer of changing the demand S embedded benefit in either nort-run or long-run?
+17 locati comp shoul embe Origir comp ou feel that both the onal and residual onent of the demand TNUoS d be removed as an dded benefit (as CMP264 nal) or just the residual onent (as CMP265 Original) me other method?
 We believe embedded generation exports should face a cost reflective locational signal and their overall tariff should be broadly equivalent in value to that of transmission connected generators in similar locations.
 19 Regar altern on the dates rding the proposed atives what are your views a suggested implementation?
 Are these achievable?
 In general, the April 2017 implementation dates appear challenging and the April 2020 implementation dates appear feasible.